 Note: I did not sew a line between one and two on the white felt.
 I did this for two reasons:

-Not sewing this line leaves room for those extra tall toys.
+Not sewing this line leaves room for those larger cars and trucks.

 Step 8

-Then just fold up your car play mat.
-It’s ready to give to anyone on your holiday gift giving list.
+Then fold up your felt play mat, and it's ready to give to any kiddo on your holiday gift-giving list.

 Be sure to add in a few cars before wrapping this one up!